 And may you stay

 Want the world to laugh with you?
-Wear a t-shirt or button that shares your perspective on cancer.
+Wear a t-shirt that shares your perspective on cancer.

-You can find these products at the following websites:
+You can find these products and more at: